abizr/Social_Media_Content_Generator/README.md

     *   The `__post_init__` method ensures `default_platforms` has a default value if not specified.

 *   **`ContentGenerator` (Core Class):**
     *   Responsible for generating social media content using AI models (simulated with templates for demonstration).
+Its `generate_text_post` method now supports integration with the LLM service.
     *   Manages `platform_limits` (character limits for different social media platforms) and `content_templates` (pre-defined text structures for various content types).
     *   The `generate_text_post` method takes `topic`, `content_type`, `platform`, `tone`, and an optional `cta` (call to action) to produce a text post, applying tone modifications and ensuring it fits platform limits.

 *   **`HashtagSuggester` (Core Class):**
     *   Responsible for suggesting relevant hashtags based on input text.
+Its `suggest_hashtags` method has been enhanced to leverage LLM capabilities for more optimized suggestions.
     *   Uses a `hashtag_database` (simulated) and `trending_hashtags`.
     *   The `suggest_hashtags` method extracts keywords from the input text and returns a list of unique, relevant, and trending hashtags, ensuring the requested count is met.

 *   **`ImageIdeaGenerator` (Core Class):**
     *   Generates creative prompts or descriptions for images that complement a given text post.
+Its `generate_ideas` method now leverages LLM for more creative and detailed image ideas.
     *   Uses `image_styles` and `image_elements` to construct diverse image ideas.
     *   The `generate_ideas` method analyzes the text post for keywords and combines them with styles and elements to produce a list of image idea descriptions.